-MED 298 ALTERNATIVE MEDICAL
+MED 298 ALTERNATIVE MEDICAL ASSISTING EXTERNSHIP (4 credits/30 hrs)

-ASSISTING EXTERNSHIP

 Students are placed in an appropriate health care organization in order to provide them the opportunity to apply the skills and knowledge acquired in their collegiate coursework.
 Students must complete at least 30 clock hours of practical experience.
 Prerequisite: Departmental approval